-United States of America (North America)Advice for All Destinations Immunisations Malaria Other Health Risks Notice Board News
+United States of America (North America)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 Advice for All Destinations

 Read the information on the COVID-19: Health Considerations for Travel page for advice on travelling during the COVID-19 pandemic.

 Vaccinations and malaria risk

 Review both the Vaccination and Malaria sections on this page to find out if you may need vaccines and/or a malaria risk assessment before you travel to this country.